What is oikos?DISCIPLER Card Oikos

 Invite

-Invite your oikos to consider following Jesus or even come with you to church
+Invite your oikos to consider following Jesus and come with you to church (or another gospel-preaching church).

 Download an oikos card.
 Write down the names of people God has placed into your life that do not know Him, people that He has entrusted to you with the task of sharing the truth of the gospel.
 Use it to help you remember to intercede for them, to invest in them, to influence their lives with the gospel, and to invite them to follow Jesus.